pupper/pupper-example/README.md

 ---

+Pupper provides some very basic components that were created for learning/debugging.

+It's not clear whether they'll be supported or removed in the future, so try to use `SocketListener` and `SocketDispatcher` instead.

 ### SocketSubmit

 `SocketSubmit` is basically a `<button>` that sends whatever is in its `toSubmit` prop to the socket it's connected to when it's clicked.